bensu/basic-om-tut/Basic-Tutorial.md

 You should see the alert in your browser.
 After you click "Ok" in the browser, the expression should return `nil` in the REPL.
-If you see exceptions and error messages , please troubleshoot Chestnut's browser REPL before proceeding.
-If everything is working move from the generic `cljs.user` namespace to `om-tut.core` and then change the state:
+If you see exceptions and error messages , please troubleshoot Chestnut's Browser REPL before proceeding.
+If everything is working move from the generic `cljs.user` namespace to `om-tut.core` (where all our code lives) and then change the state:

 ```clj
 cljs.user=> (in-ns 'om-tut.core)